twofivefivedev/metlink-train-schedule/metlink-train-schedule-nextjs/docs/2025-11-optimizations.md

 ```

 - **Impact:** A single `/api/v1/departures` call can issue hundreds of sequential Metlink requests when a station has multiple platforms, and tens of concurrent requests per line, leading to slow responses and possible rate limiting.
-- **Actions:**
-  1. Cache platform lookups per stop for their TTL and short-circuit once we find a platform that returns data.
-  2. Wrap `getMultipleStationDepartures` in a tiny concurrency pool (e.g., `p-limit` with 5–8 in-flight requests) and batch stations by geographic proximity so we reuse upstream data when possible.
-  3. Persist recent station responses (per-line) in our cache layer so the next request can reuse them if metadata is still fresh.
+- **Remediation:** Added an in-memory station cache with short-lived TTLs, short-circuited platform probing once live data arrives, and wrapped the multi-station fetcher in a concurrency limiter (defaults to six inflight calls).
+These changes shipped in `lib/server/metlinkService.ts`.

-### 2. Supabase cache and metrics pressure
+### 2. Supabase cache and metrics pressure _(Done – Nov 24, 2025)_

 - **Current:** Every cache `get`, `set`, `isValid`, and `getAge` call hits Supabase whenever `useDatabase` is true, and it flips to in-memory only once an error occurs.